 Being debt-free can also lead to better financial security and higher credit scores, which will allow you to spend your money on the things that matter most to you.

-You can quickly pay off multiple debts using the money gained from a new loan, allowing you to focus on one monthly payment instead of multiple bills.
-This method is better for people with a healthy credit score, as a lower score could lead to a high loan interest rate.
+You can quickly refinance and pay off multiple debts using the money gained from a new loan, allowing you to focus on one monthly payment instead of multiple bills.
+This method is better for people with a healthy credit score, as interest rates are generally higher for debt consolidation options for bad credit.

 For as low as a 1-3% fee, you could transfer your debts from existing credit cards to a new card with a low or 0% interest rate.
 However, these rates are typically introductory and only available for a limited time, so it’s crucial that you have a plan set to pay the card off as quickly as possible.

-Debt resolution programs allow you to combine multiple debt obligations into a single, reduced monthly payment.
-These companies connect with creditors on your behalf to reach new terms and agreements, oftentimes allowing you to resolve your debt for less than you originally owed.
+Debt consolidation companies allow you to combine multiple debt obligations into a single, reduced monthly payment.
+These debt service companies work on your behalf to help you pay off your debt for less than you originally owed.

 Although there isn’t a magical way to make your debts quickly disappear, you can rise out of debt sooner by staying focused and making smart money moves.
 Here are our top recommendations: